Celebrating 20 years of Bright Ideas grants

 Congratulations to our Bright Ideas Tar Heel Teacher of the Week!

-Mrs. Nolen will be recognized as a Tar Heel Teacher of the Week on the radio broadcast of the UNC vs. Georgia Tech game on Saturday, Oct.
-18.
+Mrs. Hipkiss will be recognized as a Tar Heel Teacher of the Week on the radio broadcast of the UNC vs. Duke game on Thursday, Nov.
+20. She will receive four

-For more information about Rutherford EMC, click here.
-For more information about the co-ops’ commitment to community, click here.
+it serves.
+For more information about North Carolina’s electric co-ops’ commitment to community, click

 See how Bright Ideas impacts teachers and students by watching our 20th anniversary celebration video: